 If you want to just make a melty bead rainbow, you won’t be able to tie it into STEM because the kids won’t realize they are using STEAM skills.
 So you have to tell them.
-This rainbow project would make a fun project to go along with a rainbow unit study or a study on the light spectrum.
+This rainbow project would make a fun project to go along with rainbow science experiments or a study on the light spectrum.

 Technology: Perler beads are a marvel of technology!
 You can talk about how the beads are made using large machines and what sort of technology had to be invented before this project could be made.

 Engineering: Kids have to think about their design before making it.
 This requires blueprints, diagrams, planning, and execution, all-important engineering skills!

 Art: Nothing is prettier than a rainbow!